 \subsubsection{Learning Examples and Seed Taxonomy}

-While LLMs possess broad general knowledge, they are not inherently equipped to generate hierarchical topics for factual claims across different granularities specific to our needs.
-Our initial experiments indicated that LLMs often produce inconsistent topics for similar claims, leading to an unwieldy number of categories that hinder comprehension, as further detailed in Section~\ref{sec:ablation}.
-To mitigate this issue, we propose to incorporate a seed taxonomy $\mathcal{S}$ derived from a set of sample factual claims.
+While LLMs possess broad general knowledge, they are not pretrained to directly generate hierarchical topics for factual claims at different granularities.
+Our initial experiments showed that LLMs often generate inconsistent topics for similar claims, resulting in an excessive and unwieldy number of topics that hinder comprehension, as further detailed in Section~\ref{sec:ablation}.
+To mitigate this issue, we propose to expand and refine a seed taxonomy $\mathcal{S}$ derived from a set of sample factual claims.
 This initial taxonomy aids the LLMs by providing a foundation to expand upon.
-We manually create $k$ learning examples $\mathcal{L}=\{(c_{1}, t_{b_{1}}, t_{m_{1}}, t_{d_{1}}), ..., (c_{k}, t_{{b}_k}, t_{m_{k}}, t_{{d}_k})\}$, representing claims with their respective topics at each level of granularity.
-The topics from the $k$ claims form the seed taxonomy, denoted as $\mathcal{S}=\{(t_{b_{1}}, t_{m_{1}}, t_{d_{1}}), ..., (t_{b_{k}}, t_{m_{k}}, t_{d_{k}})\}$.
+We leverage an LLM with human-in-the-loop supervision to create $k$ learning examples $\mathcal{L} \{\langle c_{1}, (t_{b}^{(1)}, t_{m}^{(1)}, t_{d}^{(1)})\rangle, ..., \langle c_{k}, (t_{b}^{(k)}, t_{m}^{(k)}, t_{d}^{(k)})\rangle\}$, representing claims with their respective topics at each level of granularity.
+The 3-level topic tuples from the $k$ claims form the seed taxonomy, denoted as $\mathcal{S} \{(t_{b}^{(1)}, t_{m}^{(1)}, t_{d}^{(1)}), ..., (t_{b}^{(k)}, t_{m}^{(k)}, t_{d}^{(k)})\}$.
 These learning examples and the seed taxonomy facilitate few-shot in-context learning, helping to stabilize the variation and number of topics generated.
 The size $k$ of learning examples varies across datasets.

-To compile the learning examples and the seed taxonomy, we randomly select a subset $\mathcal{R} \subset \mathcal{C}$ containing $m$ distinct claims for annotation.
-Recognizing that direct human annotation is labor-intensive and the annotation requires high accuracy and consistency, we employ GPT-3.5~\cite{brown2020language} to assist in topic annotation for these claims.
+To compile the learning examples and the seed taxonomy, we randomly select a subset $\mathcal{R} \mathcal{C}$ containing $m$ distinct claims for annotation.
+Recognizing that direct human annotation is labor-intensive and the annotation requires high accuracy and consistency, we employ GPT-3.5~\cite{brown2020language} to assist human in topic annotation for these claims.

-Each claim $c_{i} \in \mathcal{R}$ is processed by the LLMs, which is prompted to generate topics at three levels of granularity.
-After evaluating the LLM-generated topics, we refine and annotate each claim $c_{i}$ with $(t_{b_i}, t_{m_i}, t_{d_i})$.
-The LLM-guided process reduces manual effort and allows for tailored annotations based on specific requirements, which is adaptable across various domains.
-Below is an example of the prompt used for the COVID-19 vaccine dataset:
+Each claim $c \in \mathcal{R}$ is processed by an LLM prompted to generate topics at three levels of granularity.
+Below is an example of the prompt used for the COVID-19 vaccine topic domain.

 { \fontfamily{cmtt}\selectfont You will be given a tweet related to COVID-19 vaccine.
 Please generate topics for the tweet from different granularities such as broad topic, medium topic, and detailed topic.
-Each generated topic should be no more than eight words and you should try to minimize the number of topics generated. }
+Each generated topic should be no more than eight words and you should try to minimize the number of topics generated.